Tamada4a/Algorithms/Yandex Contest/Training on algorithms 5.0/Lesson 1/C. Formatting the file/README.md

 ## Notes
 In the example, you can:
-- click on Space 1 time in the first line.
+- Press Space 1 time in the first line.
 - Press Tab 1 time on the second line.
 - Press Tab 3 times on the third line.
 - Press Tab 2 times and press Space once in the fourth line.